Best VPN for Steam 2023: Play Blocked Games?

 Access censored or restricted games and expansions

-All over the world, video and computer games have long been targeted owing to their claimed glorification of violence, misogyny, and criminal activity.
-In some countries, like Germany, games that are available elsewhere (albeit age-restricted) are nowhere to be found.
+Video and computer games are claimed to glorify violence and criminal activity.
+In some countries, like Germany, games that are available elsewhere (albeit age-restricted) can't be found.

-It's important to keep in mind that concerned citizens (parents) are just one piece of the puzzle though.
-A huge wave of bans handed down to games with sexual content in Germany was actually driven by Steam.
-Instead of introducing age bands for content, which would have satisfied German authorities, the service took the more extreme option of blocking the games outright.
+However, concerned citizens (mostly parents) are just one piece of the puzzle: Lots of games were banned by Steam in Germany owing to their sexual content.
+Instead of introducing age bands for content, which would have satisfied German authorities, the service took the more extreme option of entirely blocking the games.

 Still, whatever the reason is that a game is unavailable: With a VPN, you can purchase and download it.

-In many countries, like Germany, some games are considered too brutal or sexy to be sold and blocked.
+In places like Germany, some games are blocked because they're considered too violent or sexy.

 Buy games for less

-Steam games are priced differently from region to region.
-By using a VPN, you might be able to save money.
+Steam games are priced differently around the world.
+With a VPN, you might be able to save money.